mesosphere/dcos-docs-site/pages/version-policy/index.md

 - This combination is not within the scope of our technical support organization.
 - This combination is not eligible for bug fixes.

-B - This package combination is *beta*.
-- Beta packages are not within the scope of our technical support organization.
-- Beta packages iterate quickly and are not eligible for bug fixes.

 ## Certified Packages and DC/OS Versions
 <table class="table">
     <tr>